Arif Zakaria: Career

 Other releases of the actor are Dee Saturday Night, Darr at the Mall, Blue Mountain (all 2014) and Nanak Shah Fakir and Ishq Forever (both 2015).
 He is also acting in the play Gardish Mein Taare, directed by Saif Hyder Hasan, which is based on the life of Guru Dutt.
 In 2015, Zakaria produced a children's film "Pinti Ka Sabun" for the Children's Film Society of India; (CFSI) this film is directed by Pramod Pathak.

 In 2017, Arif was seen in Vikram Bhatt's web series Spotlight – Web series as famous actor/director/producer Dev Bannerjee.
 Featured in the short film Aamad – written and directed by Neeraj Udhwani for the Terribly Tiny Tales web portal.

 Arif Zakaria also worked in Raazi, directed by Meghna Gulzar, along with Alia Bhatt and Vicky Kaushal and the film Ahaan, directed by first-time director Nikhil Pherwani; a tender story of a young man with down syndrome.
 He is slated to shoot for an English film Swords and Sceptres, a re-telling of the story of the Rani of Jhansi.
 Plays the role of Gaus Khan.
 Shooting commenced from October 2017 in Jaipur.
 At present the actor is playing the role of Gen. Bakhtiyar in a romance-thriller series Qubool Hai 2.0 that will be streamed on all ZEE5 platform.

+Heer Sara is her upcoming Indian Hindi-language film written and directed by Kartik Chaudhry.
+It stars Maanvi Gagroo, Patralekhaa, Shveta Salve and Zakaria.
+The movie, also known as Heer Sara Aur Pondicherry, is a female-based road-trip drama, which is primarily about live journey of two young women from Indore—Heer and Sara, along their motorcycle journey from Indore to Pondicherry.
+Many things happen during the journey, which form the basis of this movie.